You know those books that you read and feel yourself being changed? I think it's called 'internalisation'.

 Her work focuses on racism and feminism.
 I think it's the exhaustion in her tone that gets me.

 - A slogan put about by the Conservative government was 'if you want a n**** as your neighbour, vote labour' - this was 1985

-- Children of colour get marked down in school
+- Black children get marked down in school

 - But when their work is assessed independently under a white British sounding name, they get the grades they deserve